Over the past decades, healthcare has experienced an explosion of innovations that are designed to improve the quality of life.

 Simulation (what-if scenarios) – Another approach that plays a crucial role in supporting the clinical operations is a simulation (what-if scenarios), which are significant when decision makers want to ask a simple “what if” questions about the administrative processes.

-Mapping (geospatial analysis) – Mapping layers and predictive analytics are widely utilized to predict weather condition, improve the efficiency of the supply chains, and support military deployment.
+Mapping (geospatial analysis) – Mapping layers and predictive video analytics are widely utilized to predict weather condition, improve the efficiency of the supply chains, and support military deployment.
 This approach is also used to influence GIS mapping of healthcare facilities, patient disease burden, and accountable care populations.

 Machine Learning and Artificial Intelligence algorithms play a vital role to boost up predictive analytics solutions in Healthcare discovering the new statistical patterns in a business.
 Machine Learning will help the healthcare professionals to predict the likeliness of illness, utilizing a modeled program.